-The 5th Interdisciplinary Learning and Teaching Conference has been postponed to the 15th of April 2021.
+The 5th Interdisciplinary Learning and Teaching Conference happened on the 15th of April 2021.

-It will explore a variety of issues in the theme of 'Interdisciplinarity: Learning from Each Other'
+It explored a variety of issues in the theme of 'Interdisciplinarity: Learning from Each Other'

-The University of Warwick is delighted to host the 5th annual Interdisciplinary Teaching and Learning Conference (UK).
+The University of Warwick was delighted to host the 5th annual Interdisciplinary Teaching and Learning Conference (UK).

 For further information, questions and queries please contact the conference organisers:

 Dr Elena Riva, Institute for Advanced teaching and Learning (IATL), University of Warwick firstname.lastname@example.org